 Parenting is tough at the best of times, and every parent knows how much work goes into having the kids at home.
 With the news that the schools are closing util further notice, we’ve called on an expert to come up with ways to keep the kids occupied, and you sane.
 Tanith Carey is the author of the best-selling book Mum Hacks and has kindly shared her best tips with us.

 Mum hacks aren’t about short cuts.
 They’re about smart time management and keeping the little ones happy, while making sure you’re not stressed out.

 Blow up a high-sided kids’ paddling pool – but don’t fill it with water – to give babies an outside play pen and a place to keep their toys clean.

 Do less cooking.
-Summer is the perfect time to serve raw food.
+Now is the perfect time to serve raw as well as pre-cooked food.
 It’s not only less preparation, it’s also less mess and washing-up afterwards.
 Get kids to help you put together a ploughman’s lunch, with some cheese, and a hunk of bread, an apple.
-You can also try oatcakes, hummus, cold chicken drumsticks, and half baby tomatoes.
+You can also try oatcakes, hummus, chicken drumsticks, and half baby tomatoes.
 Just make sure there’s a good selection of protein, whole carbs and vegetables.
 Kids also love anything they can eat off a stick, so thread some little mozarella balls with baby tomatoes onto a wooden chop stick – or try chunks of strawberries, kiwi and half-grapes.
 In fact, if you cut anything into regular bite-size pieces and arrange them in some sort of order, they look more appetizing for kids.